slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On education

 <!--
+> *"People think of education as something that they can finish."  -- Isaac Asimov*

-- The modern education system doesn't create leaders.
+- The modern education system doesn’t create leaders.
 It creates followers.
 Escape the matrix.
 - Young men could learn anything if you questify schools.
 - the problem is not, and never have been, "as good as a professional".
-It has always been "it's good enoughto replace a professional so it'll be cheaper." the key thing about AI is that AI+human is waht we'll do.
+It has always been "it’s good enoughto replace a professional so it’ll be cheaper." the key thing about AI is that AI+human is waht we’ll do.
 - deliberate practice
 - He said sniper school is completely mental.
 Instead of focusing on the negative (don’t flinch), he focused on the positive (keep your eyes on the target.)
 - career day an year -> journaling self analysis. skill fluency!